Lazaran/LazDev/Guides/SimpleCritter/Guide_SimpleCritter.md

 Start by navigating to ``plugins/MythicMobs/mobs`` and make a file ``crittername.yml``

 If you aren't familiar with making **MythicMobs** I strongly recommend checking out the [Creating Your First Mob](https://git.mythiccraft.io/mythiccraft/MythicMobs/-/wikis/Guides/(Step-3)-Creating-Your-First-Mob) guide to get started.
+You can deal with that pig noise now by using the `Silent` Option.

 Once you have set up your critter you can check out [Model Mechanics](https://git.lumine.io/mythiccraft/model-engine-4/-/wikis/MythicMobs/Model-Mechanics) and get a feel for what you can do with it.